absoludity/clifford-3-even/README.md

 - Normalize rotors
 - Calculate the reverse of a rotor
 - Apply rotations using the sandwich product (r * v * r.reverse())
+- The library exports 3 consts, Ix, Iy and Iz, for convenience.

 ## Usage